 My Snark hunt started in 2009 using Flickr for presenting what I found.
 When Flickr messed up their layout in 2013, I moved to Ipernity, which started as a Flickr clone.
+(My early Snark hunting history also is described in Ipernity.)
 Later I also used Academia.edu and Reddit.

 My snrk.de blog has no forum.
 I don’t want do deal with privacy issues caused by storing user data.
 More important, I am too lazy to manage a forum.
 (That might change after my retirement from my engineering job in September 2021.)

 But there is a nice (albeit presently not too active) Snark sub-forum managed by Mahendra Singh in thecarrollforum.proboards.com.
 It’s just the place to discuss Snark.

 There you also will find some of my old posts.
 As I try to keep learning, I of course would write many of them differently today.

 If you want to comment on anything you find in the web about The Hunting of the Snark, I recommend to open a thread in that forum, enter the link you are referring to in the post, and write there what you want to discuss.